systopia/de.systopia.selfservice/docs/index.md

 **This documentation is a first draft and not complete.** Some screenshots are not (yet) compatible to each other.
 You are highly welcome to contribute corrections or additional chapters.

 This documentation refers to version 1.0-beta1 of SelfService.
+The described configurations of the webforms are referring to a Drupal 9 instance.